eduardofischermath/homemade_financial_instruments/ISSUES.md

 and a subpackage (except testing subpackage) can be imported via "from project import subpackage"

+This (importing on init files) might be considered a "hack" or not.
+Nonetheless, it is the current way to address importing, subpackaging and scopes/namespaces.

 ## ISSUE #0004py OPEN

 Add argument default_if_failed_conversion to input capturing/purifying,